MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/enable-session-restore.md

 ---
-title: Enable session restore to automatically reload browser sessions and tabs (preview)
+title: Enable session restore to automatically reopen browser sessions and tabs (preview)
 description: Learn how to enable session restore to automatically reload sessions and tabs in Customer Service workspace.
 author: lalexms
 ms.author: laalexan